What Is Sin?

 This love requires the examination of one’s heart.

-But wouldn’t it be easier if we had a complete list of sins to avoid that detailed every situation possible?
+But wouldn’t it be easier if we had a complete list of sins that detailed every situation possible?

 Probably.
 Then we could just check the list every day and that would be that.

-But then our whole faith would be based on the avoidance of specific actions.
+But then, our whole faith would be based on avoiding specific actions.
 No relationship, no personal growth, no critical thinking or empathy needed.

 That’s not a life of love in Christ.
 Simply following rules without examining the heart doesn’t lead to spiritual maturity.